 One of the big questions about concealed carry is how frequently permit holders carry their guns.
-About 6.5% of the adult population has a concealed handgun permit, but with 14 states allowing people to carry without a permit, it is hard to know how many people actually carry.
+At least 6.5% of the adult population has a concealed handgun permit, but with 14 states allowing people to carry without a permit, it is hard to know how many people actually carry.
 But a new Pew Research Center Survey makes it possible to estimate the percentage of the adult population in the US carries guns with them and how frequently they carry them, though their number would include both concealed and open carry.
 No permits are necessary for open carry in most states.
 A lot of people may not frequently openly carry handguns, but it might make up a large share of those who on occasion carry a gun.
 Surprisingly no one has done the necessary multiplication to figure this number out.
 There are three relevant sets of numbers:

 — 30% of American adults say that they own a gun

 — 72% of the people who own a gun, say they own a handgun or a pistol

 — 11% of handgun owners say that they carry all the time, 26% say they carry most or all the time, and 57 percent say that they carry at least some of the time.

 — 2.4% say that they carry all the time.

 — 5.4% carry most or all the time.

 — 12.3% carry at least some of the time.